thosgood/this-weeks-finds/markdown/1-50/week014.md

 > degrees of freedom.
 Indeed, this theory is of course nothing but
 > (Ashtekar's form of) standard general relativity.
 >
-> The fact that "local" quantities like the n-point functions are not
+> The fact that "local" quantities like the $n$-point functions are not
 > appropriate to describe quantum gravity non-perturbatively has been
 > repeatedly noted in the literature.
 As a consequence, the issue of
 > what are the quantities in terms of which a quantum theory of gravity